prakhar728/Meditation-app/README.md

 I hosted it on Netlify to give a view of how it works and what it does.

 [Meditation Web Site](https://meditationsite.netlify.app/)

+## Run it on your local machine

+1. Download ZIP file on your local machine.
+2. Open the index.html file.